tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* avoid json error on start
+* avoid json error on adapter start for field /gateway/firmware

 ### 3.0.3 (2024-03-09)
 * improve km200 data read to avoid errors